 There is also a permanent residence programme for self-employed persons, but it does not mirror the work permit criteria.
 It is limited to persons who have self-employment experience in athletics or the arts, such as visual artists, musicians or authors.

 Outlook and conclusions

 Frankly, it has been a very difficult year for Canada Immigration.
 The covid pandemic has created a tremendous amount of uncertainty and confusion.
 In addition, processing has slowed considerably as Canada Immigration and Canada Border Services have scrambled to keep up with constantly changing policies and procedures.
-Obviously, we look forward to a normalisation of processing and foresee a time when both temporary and permanent applications can be adjudicated in a timelier fashion.
-In addition, Canada has not been successful in fulfilling the desired number of permanent residents that were anticipated due to the pandemic, therefore in the short term (one to two years), there may be initiatives to boost these numbers.
-We do anticipate that the immigration programme will be dealing with the effects of covid for at least the next 12 to 18 months.
+Obviously, we look forward to a normalisation of processing and foresee a time when both temporary and permanent applications can be adjudicated in a more timely fashion.
+In addition, Canada has not been successful in fulfilling the desired number of permanent residents that were anticipated as a result of the pandemic; therefore, in the short term (one to two years), there may be initiatives to boost these numbers.
+We do anticipate that the immigration programme will be dealing with the effects of covid-19 for at least the next 12 to 18 months.

 1 David L P Garson is the managing partner and Jessica N Ravenhurst is a senior associate at Garson Immigration Law.